YellowLineParking/Appy.Configuration/README.md

 The Appy 1Password Tool is a dotnet tool that works as a wrapper around the official [1Password command-line tool](https://1password.com/downloads/command-line/).
 Following some basic conventions it will help you to start a 1Password session, so later you can run and debug locally any dotnet project using the preconfigured AppSettings saved on 1Password.

-The tool allows you to create a session and later save the following user environment variables to be loaded by your project through the 1Password Configuration Provider extensions:
+The tool allows you to create a session and later save the following information to be loaded by your project through the 1Password Configuration Provider extensions.

-User environment variables:
+#### Windows

+The session information is stored in the next user's environment variables:

 ```
 - APPY_OP_ORGANIZATION